Rajadeepan/OSI-Workshop/K8S-app-demo.md

 ```bash
  kubectl drain raj-slave2 --ignore-daemonsets
 ```
-  watch the deployment and pod, to see pods  are deleted.
+  Watch the deployment and pod, to see pods  are deleted.

 ## Affinity :
 #### Create the deployment using [redisaffinity.yaml](/Kubernetes/Yaml/redisaffinity.yaml)